amykapernick/blog/site/posts/the-pants-optional-workplace.md

 ---
 title: The Pants-Optional Workplace
 date: 2017-11-15
-description: What's it really like to work from home rather than going into an office every day?
-And what do you need to make sure you do to stay sane day after day
+description: That’s the dream isn’t it?
+To be able to work from home, with no pants on.
+But is it really all it’s cracked up to be?
+The last couple of weeks, I’ve switched from a 9–5 office job to working as a freelancer from home.
+So what should you be aware of before you make the switch?
 categories: ['Remote Working', Freelance, 'Working from Home']
 blog: [aimhigher]
 featured: /img/feature/2fc48517af3c9a93276771885613784efab785fb_1_ykdft_cg4deshrti2jljoq.jpg